 - Turkey: This constitutes the main dish, usually prepared whole, and seasoned then roasted.

-- Stuffing/Dressing: There are many types of stuffing but herbed bread stuffing may well the most popular.
+- Stuffing/Dressing: There are many types of stuffing but herbed bread stuffing may well be the most popular.
 Stuffing these days for safety reasons is cooked separately and is served as a side dish.

 - Mashed Potatoes: This is a potato that has been boiled, peeled, and crushed to give a soft and creamy paste with added butter, milk, and some garlic.